bozbalci/bozbalci-blog/docs/deploying.md

 How to interpret this output:

 - The numbers (0,1,2...) on each deployment are shortcuts, you can run e.g.
-  `fab rollback 2` to rollback to an even earlier version.
+  `uv run fab rollback 2` to rollback to an even earlier version.
 - `release` indicates that this version is the release candidate, e.g.
-  `fab release` will attempt to promote this version to current.
+  `uv run fab release` will attempt to promote this version to current.
-- `rollback` indicates the rollback candidate, the target of `fab rollback` .
+- `rollback` indicates the rollback candidate, the target of `uv run fab rollback`.
 - `current` indicates the currently served version.

 ## Production shell access (firefighting mode!)

-You can run `fab shell` to jump into a production Django shell.
+You can run `uv run fab shell` to jump into a production Django shell.